 Pros And Cons Of Growing Monstera Plants In Water

-Growing Monsteras in water offers several advantages for plant enthusiasts.
+Growing Monsteras in water offers several benefits for plant enthusiasts.

 One major benefit is the ease of propagation, as Monstera cuttings can quickly grow roots and new leaves within a couple of weeks when placed in water.